crownstone/crownstone-labs/04-about-us.md

 {% include snippets/column-begin colsize="12" %}

 Crownstone Labs is the R&D organisation behind Crownstone.
-More about Crownstone itself can be found at <https://crownstone.rocks>.
+More about Crownstone itself can be found in our company [website](https://crownstone.rocks).

 {% include snippets/column-end %}
 {% include snippets/row-end %}